 Tip..
 You can however vastly improve heat retention by fabricating a simple base made from construction foam.
 You can buy these foam sheets from places like Lowes.
 Two 8' by 4' sheets should set you back around $30.
 Ideally you would cover these foam sheets with an outdoor carpet remnant, or perhaps even a patch of artificial turf.
 With a little tape and glue a nifty thermal platform can be built in as little as 30 minutes.
 If you don't like the idea, try to think of some other simple ways to stop heat loss from the bottom of your hot tub.

 Remember better heat retention means less heating and that means you'll save on electricity by not running the heater as often.

-The spa cover has an aluminum covering on the inside to ensure minimal heat loss when the Tub is not in use.
+The spa cover has an aluminium covering on the inside to ensure minimal heat loss when the Tub is not in use.
 Plus secure locking straps to ensure children cannot easily remove the cover.
-If the cover is fitted securely the trappped air sitting between the water and the cover will act as an efficient insulator.
-Most of the heat loss in any type of hot tub occurs at the top, with a large surface area of exposed water it is very important to always place the cover securely on your hot tub when not in use.
+If the cover is fitted securely the trapped air sitting between the water and the cover will act as an efficient insulator.
+Most of the heat loss in any type of hot tub occurs at the top; with a large surface area of exposed water it is very important to always place the cover securely on your hot tub when not in use.

 120 Jets create vigorous bubbles

 You can expect a relaxing and therapeutic massage from this offering with 120 powerful bubble jets from the Lay-Z massage system.
 It packs a lot of grunt for a budget price.
 The water filtration system also works well and maintains a healthy water environment that is gentle on the skin.

 Although there is no seating the soft padded bottom combined with the supplied cushioned ground mat is comfortable enough.